Where do you get Iodine and how much do you need?

 - pastured eggs provide some

-- dairy products can have Iodine, BUT you want raw milk or pastured sources.
+- dairy products can have Iodine, BUT you want raw milk, organic or pastured sources.
 Commercial dairy gets a chemical form of Iodine in feed and barn cleansers.

 Which Sea Vegetables Have Iodine?